20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

-This content type is incredibly effective for visually driven services.
-It provides tangible proof of your impact.
+This content type is incredibly effective for visually driven services and provides additional social proof of your impact.
 A professional organizer could show a cluttered room transformed into an organized space, or a landscape designer could display a barren yard turned into a beautiful garden.

 An icon of a computer screen with a bunch of graphs and charts on it.